microsoft/TaskWeaver/README.md

 ## 🆕 News
+- 📅2024-05-07: We have added two blog posts on [Evaluating a LLM agent](https://microsoft.github.io/TaskWeaver/blog/evaluation) and [Adding new roles to TaskWeaver](https://microsoft.github.io/TaskWeaver/blog/role) in the documentation.📝
 - 📅2024-03-28: TaskWeaver now offers all-in-one Docker image, providing a convenient one-stop experience for users.
 Please check the [docker](https://microsoft.github.io/TaskWeaver/docs/usage/docker) for more details.🐳
 - 📅2024-03-27: TaskWeaver now switches to `container` mode by default for code execution.
 Please check the [code execution](https://microsoft.github.io/TaskWeaver/docs/code_execution) for more details.🐳
 - 📅2024-03-07: TaskWeaver now supports configuration of different LLMs for various components, such as the Planner and CodeInterpreter.
 Please check the [multi-llm](https://microsoft.github.io/TaskWeaver/docs/llms/multi-llm) for more details.🔗